scrub4/202261640-HassanAlshabanh-assignment2/docs/ai-usage-report.md

 - **GitHub Copilot** – Assisted with code completion and suggested improvements while writing HTML, CSS, and JavaScript.
 - **Claude (AI assistant)** – Used to compare explanations and review logic in some parts of my JavaScript.

-AI was mainly used as a learning support tool rather than a code generator.
+AI was mainly used as a learning support tool and a code generator.

 ---